M2-Ventures-EHR/killbill-swagger-coden/README.md

 # Kill Bill Client Code Generation

 This repository is an extension of the [swagger coden module](https://github.com/swagger-api/swagger-codegen#making-your-own-codegen-modules), and is used to generate our Kill Bill client libraries.
-It contains both a set of templates and and java modules to allow to customize the generated client library.
+It contains both a set of templates and java modules to allow to customize the generated client library.

 The repo was generated using the [`meta` verb from the code generator](https://github.com/swagger-api/swagger-codegen#making-your-own-codegen-modules),